VoyakaGOD/SoftWorld/README.md

 $l_0$ is initial length of shell's part

-The density of the ball depends on $S$:
+The density of the gas depends on $S$:

 $\rho = \frac{m/d}{S}$

-The ball also bounces off the walls, maintaining some part of the speed:
+The shell also bounces off the walls, maintaining some part of the speed:

 $v_{new} = SB * v_{old}$